alaeddinejebali/JavaScript-Wait-for-set-of-asynchronous-callback-functions/README.md

-# How to Wait for set of asynchronous callback functions?
+# How to wait for set of asynchronous callback functions?

 My idea is to emulate too many calls to APIs and do a job when ALL of them respond.